 However, the smartest financial move when it comes to your tax refund is to not receive it in the first place.
 A tax refund represents the amount of money that you overpaid to the government in income taxes — the government is just giving your money back to you.
 When you receive a tax refund, what you have really done is given Uncle Sam an interest-free loan.
 Every pay period, you lent some money to the government; when you file your taxes the following year, you are just getting back what was yours all along.

 Instead, talk to your payroll department about adjusting your federal income tax withholding so that less tax is taken out.
 This will increase your take-home pay each pay period.
 For example, if you receive a tax refund of $2,900, adjusting your withholding could increase your paycheck by about $111 per pay period if you are paid every other week.
+With the changes in tax rates contained in the Tax Cuts and Jobs Act, you should see if it’s time to adjust your withholding.

 While your tax refund might seem like "found money," it's not — it's your money.
-So make wise financial decisions about what to do with it.
+So, make wise financial decisions about what to do with it.
 One of the best decisions is to make your refund go away by getting more money every payday.